Bulimia signs and symptoms may include:

 - Misusing laxatives, diuretics or enemas after eating

-- Using dietary supplements or herbal products for weight loss
+- Using dietary supplements or herbal products excessively for weight loss

 When to see a doctor

 If you have any bulimia symptoms, seek medical help as soon as possible.
-If left untreated, it may get worse and take over your life.
+If left untreated, bulimia can severely impact your health.

 Helping a loved one with bulimia symptoms

-Because most people with bulimia are of normal weight or even slightly overweight, it may not be apparent to others that something is wrong.
+Because most people with bulimia are normal weight or slightly overweight, it may not be apparent to others that something is wrong.
 Red flags that family and friends may notice include:

 - Constantly worrying or complaining about being fat